AndrejaCH/election-analysis/README.md

 ### Overview of the methods and code
 #### :o: Open, read & write the file
 One of the most important things in data analytics is opening, reading, and writing a file.
 Opening and reading a file is the first step that needs to be done in order to start data analysis.
-Writing a report is similarly important and since writing a file has a similar syntax it is included in this chapter.

 ***1. Import dependencies.***